-Tulsa, OK – Jesus Amarilla cannot wait for surgical resident Julie Son to be on call again in the ICU.
-He is 75 years old, has an open abdomen with multiple enterocutaneous fistula, alcoholic cirrhosis, poorly controlled diabetes and atrial fibrillation, and is on continuous dialysis, with a touch of BiPAP for respiratory issues.
-Every time Dr. Son has been on call, he has coded and attempted to die, only to be resurrected by the concerted efforts of Dr. Son and the ICU team.
-Per Dr. Son:
+TULSA, OK – Jesus Amarilla cannot wait for surgical resident Julie Son to be on call again in the ICU.
+He is 75 years old, has an open abdomen with multiple enterocutaneous fistulas, alcoholic cirrhosis, poorly-controlled diabetes and atrial fibrillation, and is on continuous dialysis, with a touch of BiPAP for respiratory issues.
+Every time Son has been on call, he has coded and attempted to die, only to be resurrected by the concerted efforts of Son and the ICU team.

-Despite his horrendous medical issues, Mr. Amarilla is quite lucid and cheerful (when not on the brink of death).
+Despite his horrendous medical issues, Amarilla is quite lucid and cheerful when not on the brink of death.
 Gomerblog caught up with him the in ICU for his perspective.

 “I love Dr. Son!
 She’s really my doctor.
 I try to die every time that she’s on call, because I know that she’ll bring me back,” he commented in between breaths delivered by the BiPAP.
 “Actually,” he added, leaning in conspiratorially, “her attending paid me fifty bucks to try to die every time on her shift because he felt that she needed the challenge.”